dgaydukov/cert-spring5/files/spring5.md

 `SqlFunction<T>` - work with functions and stored procedure You usually create your class by extending one of these and implement one abstract method.

 ###### Hibernate
-`JPA` (java persistence API) - specification how to write orm. `Hibernate` - concrete example of such orm based on JPA.
+`JPA` (java persistence API) - specification how to write orm. `Hibernate/EclipseLink` - concrete examples of such orm based on JPA.
 Jpa specification is inside `javax.persistence` package.
 To use hibernate you need to add these into your `pom.xml`
 ```
 <dependency>
     <groupId>org.hibernate</groupId>